AppleBoiy/homie.kitchen/ROUTE.md

 ```

 ### DELETE `/ingredients/[id]`
-Delete an ingredient (staff only).
+Delete an ingredient (admin only).

 **Response:**
 ```json